 4. Send invitations early.

 Etiquette states that the RSVP deadline should be around three weeks before your wedding date, with invitations getting mailed six to eight weeks in advance (giving guests plenty of time to check their calendars and mail back their RSVP cards).
 If you have a B-List, though, using that timing for your A-List means B-List guests could get their invitations after the RSVP deadline has passed.
 Mail your A-List invitations around 12 weeks in advance, which will give you plenty of time to see who can’t make it and get those B-List invites in the mail.

 Of course, you’ll want the RSVP deadline to match up with the timeline of the invitation.
 Print two sets to make this easier.
 The first, going out with the A-List invitations, should have an RSVP deadline around eight weeks before your wedding (giving guests four weeks to receive and reply to your invitation).
 The second, going out with the B-List invitations, should have an RSVP deadline around three weeks before your wedding (lining up with traditional etiquette and still giving you plenty of time to get a count to the venue and/or caterer).

 6. Mail all the B-List invites at once.

 Choose a date as the deadline for adding B-List guests to your “invited” list, and mail all of those B-List invitations on the same day.
-This will help you keep track of who you’ve added, as well as ensure invitations are arriving in a more timely and predictable manner.
-Even if you find out two weeks later that you’ve got five more spots you could fill, leave it be—it’s those straggling invitations that go out a week before the RSVP deadline that will tip your guests off to the multiple guest lists!
+This will help you keep track of whom you’ve added, as well as ensure that invitations are arriving in a more timely and predictable manner.
+Even if you find out two weeks later you’ve got five more spots you could fill, leave it be.
+It’s those straggling invitations that go out a week before the RSVP deadline that will tip your guests off to the multiple guest lists.